executablebooks/mdformat/CONTRIBUTING.md

    pass

-def render_token(
-   renderer: MDRenderer,
-   tokens: List[Token],
-   index: int,
-   options: dict,
-   env: dict,
-) -> Optional[Tuple[str, int]]:
-   """Convert token(s) to a string, or return None if no render method available.

-   :returns: (text, index) where index is of the final "consumed" token
-   """
-   return None
+# A mapping from `RenderTreeNode.type` value to a `RendererFunc` that can
+# render the given `RenderTreeNode` type.
+These functions override the default
+# `RendererFunc`s defined in `mdformat.renderer.DEFAULT_RENDERER_FUNCS`.
+RENDERER_FUNCS: Mapping[str, RendererFunc]
 ```

-This function needs to be exposed via entry point distribution metadata.
+This interface needs to be exposed via entry point distribution metadata.
-and the entry point's group must be "mdformat.parser_extension".
+The entry point's group must be "mdformat.parser_extension".

 If using `setup.py` for packaging, the entry point configuration would have to be similar to: